-As the third generation began leading the company, expansion continued East in of tropical areas and there are Outrigger Resort properties in Thailand, Fiji, Bali, Guam and Mauritius (see full list here) with properties coming to Vietnam and the Maldives.
+As the third generation began leading the company, expansion continued East of tropical areas and there are Outrigger Resort properties in Thailand, Fiji, Bali, Guam, and Mauritius (see full list here) with properties coming to Vietnam and the Maldives.

-Family is weaved into every fiber of history in every generation.
-There is no law that says you have to work in the company business.
+Family is woven into every fiber of history in every generation.
+No law says you have to work in the company business.
 Instead, Bitsy’s father encouraged all his children to pursue their interests passionately.
 The one thing he stressed was education and all the Kelly children have undergraduate and advanced degrees.

 Bitsy left the islands for a decade to pursue her education and her interests.
 She worked in media and communications, which included stints in TV and radio.
 She had her own outdoor adventures show based out of the Portland area and advocated for family activities.

-Eventually the call of family and the desire to be closer to her grandchildren brought her back to Oahu.
-The role of family is a principle driver in the Kelly clan.
-In fact all Kelly’s siblings live right next to each other on the beach.
+Eventually, the call of family and the desire to be closer to her grandchildren brought her back to Oahu.
+The role of the family is a principal driver in the Kelly clan.
+In fact, all of Kelly’s siblings live right next to each other on the beach.
 They respect individual family time, but also spend a lot of time together.

 Many mornings she will look out her window while enjoying a cup of coffee and will see her brother out surfing and she will often grab her board and join her.

 Bitsy indicated that the success of the Kelly family has been that they have figured out how to work together.
-She said, “there is the family business and then there is the business of the family.”
-Open communication and transparency has allowed her family and the Outrigger family business to thrive for three generations with eyes to the fourth.
+She said, “There is the family business and then there is the business of the family.”
+Open communication and transparency have allowed her family and the Outrigger family business to thrive for three generations with eyes to the fourth.

-It feels like this earnest sincerity is an underlying current that flows underneath the Outrigger brand.
-The culture is centered around Ke ‘Ano Wa’a which is the combination of HOST + GUEST + PLACE and their single-handed focus is to integrate and celebrate the local culture wherever their properties exist.
+This earnest sincerity is an underlying current that flows underneath the Outrigger brand.
+The culture is centered around Ke ‘Ano Wa'a, the combination of HOST + GUEST + PLACE.
+Their single-handed focus is to integrate and celebrate the local culture wherever their properties exist.

-For example, when Outrigger Resorts opened in Guam, the Guamian culture was nearly extinct.
-So working together with local leaders they began re-educating and revitalizing customs, cuisine and culture.
-They put artwork in the property and introduced local dishes to the menu,
+For example, when Outrigger Resorts opened in Guam, the Guamanian culture was nearly extinct.
+So working together with local leaders they began re-educating and revitalizing customs, cuisine, and culture.
+They put artwork on the property and introduced local dishes to the menu,

-Given Bitsy’s predilection for what I call “the circle of life” you can see why she would be so passionate about this topic.
+Given Bitsy’s preference for what I call “the circle of life,” you can see why she would be so passionate about this topic.
 To say she is a foodie is putting it mildly.
 Bitsy strongly believes in knowing where her food comes from.
 She truly celebrates and embraces the land.

-She has farms on the mainland and is a hunter that not only knows how to cook what she hunts, but prepare it from start to finish.
+She has farmed on the mainland and is a hunter who not only knows how to cook what she hunts but prepares it from start to finish.

-She is an avid home cook that takes advantage of the nature’s bounty to create delicious meals, including BBQ’ing.
-When she doesn’t know how to do something – say canning, she will study YouTube videos for hours until she gets it, and then dives head first into trying it out for herself.
+She is an avid home cook who takes advantage of nature’s bounty to create delicious meals, including BBQ’ing.
+When she doesn’t know how to do something – say canning, she will study YouTube videos for hours until she gets it and then dives headfirst into trying it out for herself.

 It is her passion for food and local culture that sparked the idea that eventually convinced Hormel to move their SPAMJam festival to Waikiki.
 While cooking breakfasts for the Outrigger housekeepers to celebrate Housekeeping Week, she had the epiphany that if there was to be a SPAM festival anywhere in the world, it needed to be in Hawaii.
 And through persistence and might, it happened!
 [Read about my experience at SPAMJam.]